Vyral/greg-harrelson-recruiting/_drafts/5-keys-to-unlocking-a-great-2020.md

 {% include youtube.html %}

+<center><em>If you incorporate these five steps into your 2020, it will be a year of growth for you.</em></center>

-Happy New Year\!
+<br>Happy New Year!
 If you’re like me, you’re hoping that 2020 is going to be your breakthrough year.
 I want to share a few key things that you can do to ensure that you do have a breakthrough in 2020.
 A lot of them are things that we already know, we just have to focus on implementing them as we tune out all the distractions.

 **1\.
 Show up**.
 If you want consistent income in the real estate business, you have to show up with your best, day in and day out.